 Problem 3: Sanding disc came off

-Solution: Check whether every screw is correctly put into place.
+Solution: See if every screw is correctly put into place.
 If there are any missing, get a new one.
 Re-screw any screws that are not in place or not tight.

 Solution: Unscrew the screws from the hook and loop disc assembly.
 Then, remove the hook and loop assembly device.
 Finally, take out and change the brake pad.